-The first subgoal corresponds to the case where l is known to be [], i.e. l has been replaced by [] in the subgoal.
-In the second subgoal, a and l become new fresh variables, local to this formula.
-This is the meaning of the notation " $\land a l$." on the leftmost part of the formula.
-This second subgoal is built with Isabelle's deduction symbol " \Longrightarrow ".
-To solve a goal of the form $A \Longrightarrow B$, the objective is to prove B using the additional hypothesis A. This time, apply auto knows how to simplify those two goals.
+The first subgoal corresponds to the case where 1 is known to be [], i.e. 1 has been replaced by [] in the subgoal.
+In the second subgoal, a and 1 become new fresh variables, local to this formula.
+This is the meaning of the notation "A 1." on the leftmost part of the formula.
+This second subgoal is built with Isabelle's deduction symbol "=".
+To solve a goal of the form A = B, the objective is to prove B using the additional hypothesis A. This time, apply auto knows how to simplify those two goals.
 Click on the apply auto line below apply (induct 1) to see its effect: there are no proof subgoals left.
 This concludes your first proof.
 You can now proudly close it using the done command.
 The complete lemma and proof should look like this in the Theory frame: